kaundaedith-lang/WEDE5020/README.md

 - Applied consistent typography and spacing for improved readability
 - Used Flexbox for responsive header layout and logo positioning
 - Enhanced link styles with hover effects for better user interaction
+- Designed a tab layout using Flexbox for horizontal button alignment
+- Styled tab buttons with hover and active states for better user feedback
+- Used `.show` and `.active` classes to toggle visibility and highlight selected tabs

+## JavaScrip Functionality
+- Enabled tab switching functionality using JavaScript to show/hide content dynamically
+- Implemented dynamic tab switching using the `openTab()` function
+- Tabs respond to user clicks by showing relevant content and highlighting the active button
+- Uses `querySelectorAll()` and class toggling to manage visibility and styling
+- Enhances user experience by reducing page reloads and organizing information efficiently

 ## How to Use
 1. Download or clone the project